Control with uncertain data of socially structured compartmental epidemic models: Examples from the COVID-19 outbreak in Italy

-Next, we estimate the penalization $\kappa=\kappa(t)$ in time by solving over a sequence of time steps $t_i$ of size $h$ in the controlled time interval $t\in [t_u,t_c]$ the problem \be \min_{\kappa(t_i)} \left( \int_{t_i-k_lh}^{t_i+k_rh} | I(t) - \hat I(t)|^2 dt \right)^{1/2}, \ee under the constraint $\kappa(t_i) >0$, $k_l, k_r\geq 1$ integers, and where for the evolution we consider the values $\beta$ and $\gamma$ estimated in the first optimization step \eqref{eq:min1}.
-In details, since the available data start on February 24 2020, when no social restrictions were enforced by the Italian government, and since the lockdown started on March 9 we considered $t_u = 14$ (days).
-The second fitting procedure has been activate up to last available data with daily time stepping ($h=1$) and a window of eight days ($k_l=3$, $k_r=5$) for regularization along one week of available data.
-To solve problem \eqref{eq:min1} we tested different optimization methods in combination with adaptive solvers for the system of ODEs.
-Once calibrated the model we estimated $\beta \approx \beta_e=31.2$ and $\gamma \approx \gamma_e=4.99$ which corresponds to an initial attack rate $R_0 \approx 6.25$ which agrees with other observations \cite{Liu}.
-The corresponding time dependent values for the control in the case $\psi(I)=I^q/q$ are reported in Figure \ref{fig:datak}.
+The corresponding time dependent values for the expected penalization for a perception function $\psi(I)=I^q/q$ are reported in Figure \ref{fig:datak}.
 After an initial adjustment phase the penalty terms converge towards a constant value that we can assume as fixed in predictive terms for future times in a lockdown scenario.
 This is consistent with a situation in which society needs a certain period of time to adapt to the lockdown policy.